James E. Allen (artist): Career

-In May of 1925 Allen traveled to Paris and rented a studio from artist John Storrs, which he shared with Howard Cook.
+In May 1925 Allen traveled to Paris and rented a studio from artist John Storrs, which he shared with Howard Cook.
 There he experimented with various artistic media, making lithographs and etchings for the first time.
-Allen systematically absorbed the teachings of his “graphic heroes” Kasimir Malevich and Paul Cezanne.
+Allen systematically absorbed the teachings of his "graphic heroes" Kasimir Malevich and Paul Cezanne.
 He admired the work of the Cubists and George Rouault, but he continued to search for economy of line and careful orchestration of tone in his own work.
 His first etching, Dragon Court, from 1925, is a depiction of the Parisian Cour du Dragon courtyard.

 Allen and Grace returned to New York City in November 1925 aboard the SS America, not, as asserted by some sources, due to the economic realities of the Great Depression some years later.
 He resumed work in commercial illustration and continued to hone his skills as a printmaker under Joseph Pennell and William Auerbach-Levy.
 During this period he also studied with Arshile Gorky and Harvey Dunn at the Grand Central School of Art as well as with sculptor Naum M. Los to improve his sense of 3-dimensional form.

 While some sources claim a relationship with the Work Projects Administration (WPA), this appears not to be true.
 David W. Keihl writes "James E. Allen valued the worth of hard work and personal ingenuity for survival.
 He did not participate in the WPA programmes".